Boyos999/Boyos-Tes3mp-Scripts/Random Weapons/README.md

 		randomWeapons.CreateRandWeap(pid)
 ```
 6. you can now spawn random weapons using /randweap (you probably don't want to do this on a public server, this is for testing purposes)

+NOTE: Random enchantments script currently only supports on strike enchantments (type 1), I'll work on random armor w/enchants at some point